Market Design with Distributional Objectives: Key Mathematical Results and Proof Sketch of Theorem

 We illustrate the algorithm in Example \ref{ex:ladfail}.
 Let $n=5$ and $X=\{x,y,z\}$.
 Since $|\mathcal{C}|\times |\mathcal{T}|=3$, we identify $\mathbb{Z}^{|\mathcal{C}|\times |\mathcal{T}|}_+$ with $\mathbb{Z}^3_+$ and assume that $\xi(\{x\})=(1,0,0)$, $\xi(\{y\})=(0,1,0)$, and $\xi(\{z\})=(0,0,1)$.
 The algorithm starts from $\xi=(0,0,0)$ and iteratively updates $\xi$ until it reaches a maximizer of $f$.
 In every iteration, we identify a direction $d \in \{(1,0,0), (0,1,0), (0,0,1)\}$ in which $f(\xi+d)$ is maximized.
 By the definition of $f$,

 The maximum function value is attained when $(0,0,0)$ moves toward the direction $d=(0,0,1)$, so we update $\xi=(0,0,0)$ to $\xi+d=(0,0,1)$.
-Importantly, $d=(0,0,1)$ being a solution to the maximization problem implies that there exists a maximizer $\xi^*$ of $f$ with $\xi^*\geq (0,0,1)$ due to the {\it maximizer-cut theorem} (Theorem \ref{thm:maximizer-cut}) that we establish for ordinally concave functions.\footnote{We verify the maximizer-cut theorem in the current example.
+Importantly, $d=(0,0,1)$ being a solution to the maximization problem implies that there exists a maximizer $\xi^*$ of $f$ with $\xi^*\geq (0,0,1)$ due to the {\it maximizer-cut theorem} that we establish for ordinally concave functions (Theorem \ref{thm:maximizer-cut}).
+In words, we can ``cut off'' distributions that have zero as their third coordinate and reduce the set of distributions we search for from $\{\xi:\xi\geq (0,0,0)\}$ to $\{\xi:\xi\geq (0,0,1)\}$.\footnote{We verify the maximizer-cut theorem in the current example.
 The maximizers of $f$ are

-showing that there exists a maximizer with the third coordinate being one (each maximizer satisfies the condition).} In words, we can ``cut off'' distributions that have zero as their third coordinate and reduce the set of distributions we search for from $\{\xi:\xi\geq (0,0,0)\}$ to $\{\xi:\xi\geq (0,0,1)\}$.
+showing that there exists a maximizer with the third coordinate being one (each maximizer satisfies the condition).}

+\begin{remark} The domain-reduction algorithm and the maximizer-cut theorem are originally established for M-convex functions; see Section 10.1.3 and Theorem 6.28 in \cite{Murota:SIAM:2003}.
+Our proof generalizes Murota's proof. \end{remark}

-The algorithm terminates when $\xi$ does not increase in any direction, which is interpreted as $\xi$ locally maximizing diversity.
+The algorithm terminates when $\xi$ does not increase in any direction, which is interpreted as $\xi$ locally maximizing the distributional objective.
 We prove that local maximization implies global maximization, i.e., the final distribution $\xi$ is a global maximizer and, hence, included in $\Xi^*(X)$ (Lemma \ref{lem:outcome-maximizer}).\footnote{This implication is reminiscent of the same property under the standard concavity for univariate continuous functions.
 In the formal proof, we show that the final distribution $\xi$ is a {\it maximal} distribution in $\Xi^*(X)$ (Lemma \ref{lem:outcome-maximal}).} At each iteration, the number of directions that we search for is $|\mathcal{C}| \times |\mathcal{T}|$.
 Furthermore, since the domain for maximization is restricted to $\{\xi:0\leq \xi\leq \xi(X)\}$ and shrinks in every iteration, the number of iterations is at most $\norm{\xi(X)}$, which is bounded by $|X|$, a linear function of the number of applications.
 Hence, the domain-reduction algorithm finds a maximizer in $O(|\mathcal{C}| \times |\mathcal{T}| \times |X|)$.